The Vision Begins…

 The Vision Continues…

-By the end of the war, there were six literature centers across England and a ministry to German POWs.
-Growth continued with God’s grace and blessing as today CLC serves in 47 countries where 700 men and women of diverse nationalities are joining hands to feed a world hungry for print.
+By the end of the war, there were six literature centers across England and that growth continued over the coming years with God’s grace and blessing.
+Today CLC serves in 47 countries where 700 men and women of diverse nationalities are joining hands to distribute God’s Word and Christian literature to a world hungry for hope and peace.